disha-22/disha-22.github.io/_pages/Resume.md

 <hr style="height:5px;color:black">

 <h2>Projects/ Internships</h2>
+> Research Intern in Educational Data Analytics at MIT's STEP Lab
+<br> June 2023 - Present
+<br> Contributed to high-impact research focusing on the strategic implementation of Project-based Learning (PBL) curricula.
+Conducted a case study comparing Massachusetts educators to understand the variables affecting curriculum adoption.
+Co-authored a research paper targeting the AERA conference.
+Played a key role in refining the full software system that hosts PBL content.
+Extending contributions into the fall, focusing on quantitative data analysis for our upcoming paper on place-based learning.

+> Teaching Assistant for MIT's Physics Department
+<br> September 2023 - Present
+<br> Grading exams and problems sets, as well as assisting students taking MIT's 8.01 (Physics Mechanics)

 > Bioinformatics Project Management Lead at STEMaway
 <br> Summer 2021
 <br> Student lead at STEM-Away, a virtual-internship platform to prepare students for tech careers.
 Worked on the full product cycle of a <a href="http://ec2-3-131-158-100.us-east-2.compute.amazonaws.com/">Transcriptomics R Shiny App</a> - project definition, researching existing solutions, UX interviews, coding.
 Managed project logistics throughout the development period and simultaneously contributed to backend code and <a href = "https://bi-stem-away.github.io/sMAP/">GitHub team page.</a>